"Scarce Material," solo exhibition, Shoshana Wayne Gallery, 2022

 Photo: Ian Byers-Gamber.

-Exhibited at Hauser & Wirth Los Angeles; Skirball Cultural Center, Los Angeles, and the Walker Art Center, Minneapolis, MN, among others.
+Exhibited at Hauser & Wirth Los Angeles; Skirball Cultural Center, Los Angeles; Los Angeles Municipal Art Gallery; Len Lye Centre/Govett-Brewster Art Gallery, New Zealand, and the Walker Art Center, Minneapolis, MN, among others.

 “Cinema Sanctuary Study 1: Marion E. Wong’s 1917 The Curse of Quon Gwon: When the Far East Mingles With the West,” 2019.
 35mm black and white film, polyester thread.
 45 x 67 inches,